ibm-cloud-docs/cloud-object-storage/basics/endpoints.md

 ## Cross Region Endpoints
 {: #endpoints-geo}

 Buckets that are created at a cross region endpoint distribute data across three regions.
 Any one of these regions can suffer an outage or even destruction without impacting availability.
-Requests are routed to the nearest region's data center by using Border Gateway Protocol (BGP) routing.
+Requests are routed to the nearest Cross Region metropolitan area by using Border Gateway Protocol (BGP) routing.
 In an outage, requests are automatically rerouted to an active region.
 Advanced users who want to write their own failover logic can do so by sending requests to a [tethered endpoint](https://test.cloud.ibm.com/docs/cloud-object-storage/info?topic=cloud-object-storage-advanced-endpoints) and bypassing the BGP routing.

 | Region | Type | Endpoint |
 |-----|-----|-----|